 Workshop topics will include:

 - Developing learning outcomes at the course, program, and institution level

-- Aligning courses and curricula with outcomes
+- Aligning assignments, courses, and curricula with outcomes

 - Developing sustainable, multi-year assessment plans

-- Developing and using rubrics to analyze evidence
+- Developing and using rubrics to analyze evidence of learning

-This educational program is offered as a service to WASC member institutions and others who wish to learn about good practices applicable to all institutions.
-It is entirely optional.
-Upon request, facilitators will refer participants to WASC staff who can answer questions related to WASC accreditation expectations.
+This educational program has been developed by national and regional experts and is offered as a service to WSCUC member institutions and others who wish to learn about good practices applicable to all institutions.
+It is entirely optional, and our hope is that member institutions will find it helpful.
+WSCUC staff will be present to answer questions related specifically to accreditation expectations.